Zanedema/simply-bot/README.md

 - !s new
 Prompts user in PMs to make a new trigger/response pair.
 The triggers are stripped of punctuation, and are case insensitive when searched for.
 - !s delete
 Deletes a trigger/response pair based upon the trigger.
-These are also stripped of punctuation.
+These are also stripped of punctuation, case insensitive.